Observation of a Novel Lattice Instability in Ultrafast Photoexcited SnSe

-Figure~\ref{fig:raw data}(a) shows $\tilde{I}_{hkl} = I_{hkl}(t)/I_{hkl}(t<0)$ where $I_{hkl}(t)$ is the integrated intensity of the Bragg peak for $hkl=(21\bar{1})$, $(611)$, $(301)$ and $(4\bar{1}0)$~\footnote{Note, $t<0$ corresponds to the x-ray probe pulse arriving before the NIR pump, such that $I(t<0)$ is effectively the diffraction intensity with out the pump.}.
+Fig.~\ref{fig:raw data}~(a) shows $\tilde{I}_{hkl} = I_{hkl}(t)/I_{hkl}(t<0)$ where $I_{hkl}(t)$ is the integrated intensity of the Bragg peak for $hkl=(21\bar{1})$, $(611)$, $(301)$ and $(4\bar{1}0)$~\footnote{$t<0$ corresponds to the x-ray probe pulse arriving before the NIR pump.
+We also note that $I(t<0)$ is virtually identical to the diffraction intensity without the pump.}.
 The data were taken at a nominal absorbed fluence of $0.8 \mathrm{mJ/cm^2}$.
 The traces are offset vertically for clarity.
-We observe a combination of coherent oscillations in time, the frequency of which are associated with three of the four A$_{g}$ modes of the Pnma structre~\citep{chandrasekhar1977infrared}, which are excited through the DECP process described above~\citep{zeiger1992theory}.
-Thus, we fit the normalized intensity of the Bragg peaks $\tilde{I}_{hkl}(t)$ ($t>0$) by a sum of decaying cosines according to the DECP mechanism\citep{zeiger1992theory},
+We observe a combination of coherent oscillations in time, the frequency of which are associated with three of the four A$_{g}$ Raman active modes of the Pnma structure~\citep{chandrasekhar1977infrared}.
+Assuming the normalized intensity of the Bragg peaks $\tilde{I}_{hkl}(t>0)$ are composed of damped harmonic oscillators, we use linear prediction to decompose the time domain data ~\citep{barkhuijsen1985retrieval} and obtain robust, highly reproducible oscillator parameters (See Appendix D).
+The normalized intensity of each individual Bragg peak is well described by a sum of decaying cosines such that: